Presentations, seminars and group work

 - Do you get nervous speaking in seminars?

-If Yes, understandable.
+If Yes, it's understandable.
 Have a look below at the Seminar section to beat those nerves.

 - Are you aware of the benefits and pitfalls of groupwork?